Mangala-Manmatharaja/NetWatch/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

 NetWatch is a simple yet effective Python-based tool designed to monitor the health and basic performance of specified network devices and services.
 It stores collected data, provides basic alerting, and is intended to be extensible.
-This project was developed as a learning exercise to explore network programming, data storage, and scheduling in Pyt.
+This project was developed as a learning exercise to explore network programming, data storage, and scheduling in Pyth.

 ---